Chanakya-RangaRaju/aws_codebuild_codedeploy_nodeJs_demo/README.md

 You can enavironment variable in code build : CODE_DEPLOY_APPLICATION_NAME, CODE_DEPLOY_S3_BUCKET and the value will reflect in the command.

-Check Previous Videos to make sense of this implementation:
+Check Previous Videos os Sandip Das to make sense of this implementation: